Saturday, January 11, 2020 | 7:30pm

 Sunday, January 12, 2020 | 3:00pm

 Free street parking after 6:00pm.
 Paid parking across Holman St at MidMain garage.

 - This three-way collaboration features expressive, new dance works created for equally expressive contemporary music.

 High Windows is a quote and has two meanings: It is a literal reference to the windows of St. Ann’s Church in Brooklyn, the reverberant space for which Christopher Corrine composed the piece; it also refers to a Philip Larkin poem in which the older author sums up the tumult of his youth.

 Musiqa Artistic Board member, Pierre

-This brief one-movement work for string orchestra is a play on imagery of rapidly changing musical colors.
+“Starburst,” a brief one-movement work for string orchestra, is a play on imagery of rapidly changing musical colors.
 Exploding gestures are juxtaposed with gentle fleeting melodies in an attempt to create a multidimensional soundscape.

 The concert experience

 Musiqa programs are full of surprises on stage.
 Here’s what’s you need to know about everything else:

 Pre-concert talks begin 30 minutes before the show